Sharath15eUR/Siddharth/Siddharth Balaji_Networking Training Modules/Module 5/Readme.md

 ## Question 3

 Here, the IP addresses are  manually assigned to the PCs and pinged successfully and network connectivity is established.

+## Question 4

+First, I started a Wireshark scan.
+Second, I used the Command Prompt of my host machine to execute "ipconfig /relsease" and  "ipconfig /renew" to make my machine send DHCP Discover message and start the DORA process.

+D-Discover:
+The client broadcasts a CHCP Discover message to find the available IPs in the DHCP server, 0.0.0.0 is used as IP and broadcasts to destination IP 255.255.255.0.

+O-Offer:
+The DHCP server responds with an offer message of available IP address.
+This maybe broadcast or unicast based on the network setup.

+R-Request:
+The client send request messae to accept one of the offered IP address with a confirmation.

+A-Acknowledge:
+An ACK message is sent to confirm the assigned IP address with the necessary data like IP address, lease time, subnet mask, gateway and more.